xtoor/resonance.ai-scannerv12.5/README.md

 Create a Webhook
 In Discord, right-click your channel → Edit Channel
 Go to Integrations → Webhooks → New Webhook
-Give it a name (e.g. Resonance Alerts)
+→Give it a name (e.g. Resonance Alerts)
-Copy the Webhook URL
+→Copy the Webhook URL
-Add the Webhook to the Scanner paste it directly into the code under DISCORD_WEBHOOK="https://discord.com/api/webhooks/..."
+→Add the Webhook to the Scanner paste it directly into the code under DISCORD_WEBHOOK="https://discord.com/api/webhooks/..."

 Run the Scanner